wp-plugins/skt-nurcaptcha/readme.txt

 == Changelog ==

-= 1.0.1 =
+= 1.1 =
-* Counting of attemptives gets more real figures
+* Admin Page upgraded with javascript.
+No critical changes.
 = 1.0 =
 * First version.

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.1 =
-* The counting of attemptives has been improved to deal with bots giving up the form
+* Some Javascript added to admin page.
+Visual help to change options improved.